It’s amusing to think what a quiet life I could have had when I was my daughter’s age, if only I had understood what my best mate was on.

 I worry less for our daughter than I do for our son.
 Boys are so easily influenced by their mates, no matter how idiotic their behaviour.
 To be part of the crowd, they will do nearly anything.

 May God preserve our children from experiences like my own, and steer them towards sound companions and positive role models.
-And may they be granted the ability to speak for themselves too.
+May they be granted the ability to speak for themselves too.

 Leave a Reply